 Feature #3.
 Mobile Optimisation

 Approximately half of all web traffic is viewed on mobile devices.
-If your website isn’t fully accessible by mobile devices, you could be missing out on half the potential customers.
+If your website isn’t fully accessible by mobile devices, you could miss half the potential customers.

 Feature #4.
 Minimalist Design